kubedb/cli/docs/guides/mysql/clustering/group_replication_single_primary.md

 Here,

 - `spec.topology` tells about the clustering configuration for MySQL.
 - `spec.topology.mode` specifies the mode for MySQL cluster.
 Here we have used `GroupReplication` to tell the operator that we want to deploy a MySQL replication group.
 - `spec.topology.group` contains group replication info.
 - `spec.topology.group.name` the name for the group.
-It is a valid uuid.
+It is a valid version 4 UUID.
 - `spec.topology.group.baseServerID` the id of primary member.
 - `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
 This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
 So, each members will have a pod of this storage configuration.
 You can specify any StorageClass available in your cluster with appropriate resource requests.